catalyst-cloud/catalystcloud-docs/source/alarm/overview.rst

 - A statistic selection to aggregate the data.

-- A sliding time window to indicate how far back into the recent past you want to look. e.g. "test every minute and if for three consecutive minutes then..."
+- A sliding time window to indicate how far back into the recent past you want to look. e.g. "test every ten minutes and if for thirty consecutive minutes then..."

 After setting up your rules, your alarm should appear in one of the following